 - Agios Nikitas Beach

 To say reaching Milos Beach is rewarding is an understatement.
 This hidden-away stretch is all glittering sands and a smattering of sun beds.
 Despite its relatively remote location, it’s incredibly popular – this will become clear to you when you see how many laid-back people are hanging out on loungers by the waves.

 From Agios Nikitas, you can take an uphill hike through the woodland.
 There’s one designated narrow path which eventually leads to the downwards stretch that looks onto the beach.
 Take a breather at the top as a midway point, then get excited for some R&R at the bottom.

 2. Nidri Waterfalls

 The cascading wonders of Nidri Waterfalls can be hiked or biked to.
 Set off from central Nidri and follow one of the routes to the site – you’ll have a choice of a few.
-If you’re game for an experience to remember, why not book yourself a beginner’s mountain biking tour with Get Active Lefkas?
-You’ll be well looked after and most of the route is fairly flat and tame, so it’s really just a cycling trip.
-What sets it apart is the friendliness of your guide, the gorgeous olive groves you’ll pass through and the delicious homemade ginger biccies you’ll be offered en route.
+If you’re game for an experience to remember, why not book yourself a beginner’s mountain biking tour?
+Most of the route is fairly flat and tame, so it’s really just a cycling trip.
+What sets it apart is the gorgeous olive groves you’ll pass through.

 Once at the café near the waterfalls, dismount your wheels and make your way to the top on foot.
 Don’t forget your camera – this natural phenomenon is pretty epic among the top things to do in Lefkas.